oracle/weblogic-kubernetes-operator/site/v1.1/creating-domain.md

 Here is the first part of that YAML file:

 ```
-# Copyright (c) 2017, 2018, Oracle Corporation and/or its affiliates.
+# Copyright (c) 2017, 2018, Oracle and/or its affiliates.
 All rights reserved.
 # Licensed under the Universal Permissive License v 1.0 as shown at https://oss.oracle.com/licenses/upl.
 apiVersion: batch/v1
 kind: Job